 The Helping House

 Many sites gather autism support group listings for specific states.
 For example, the University of South Florida has a page dedicated to autism-related support groups in the state.

 Search for autism-specific support groups in your state, and you’ll find a variety of resources available.
 You can also use the support group search feature on Psychology Today to find local groups.

-Finding the Right Way to Support Yourself as Your Child Is Treated for Autism
+Finding the Right Way to Support Yourself

 It is vital for young children to socialize with the adults in their lives, especially their parents or guardians.
 This means that parents must get support, through support groups, from other parents along with therapists or leaders who run the group.
 Finding ways to lessen the stress in your life will help you be there for your child, so you can encourage their growth and development.

 - What Is Autism Spectrum Disorder?
 (March 2020).
 Centers for Disease Control and Prevention (CDC).